 Program Objectives

-CCHA has established a Family Self-Sufficiency (FSS) Program.
+HACC has established a Family Self-Sufficiency (FSS) Program.
 The objective of this program is to provide supportive services to program participants that will allow them to become self-sufficient within five (5) years.

 A detailed description of the FSS Program is included in the FSS Action Plan.